edsl/articulos/abundancia_roja.markdown

 distribution and sales in as swift and efficient a manner as possible’ (Haiven & Stonemouth, 2009: np).
-This shift is spurred by the emergence of an ‘Internet of Things’, relating digital information to real world physical items through a network of sensor-instrumented products, users and locations.
-Enabled by the spread of sophisticated 4G Wireless networks, data storage-ondemand services via the ‘cloud’ from firms like Amazon, and, especially, by the latest internet protocol IPV6’s enlargement in addressability, which provides unique digital identifiers for a ‘truly humongous 340 billion billion billion billion’ items, such device to device communication by now probably exceed in data volume the person-to-person traffic of the Internet (Economist, 2012; np).
+This shift is spurred by the emergence of an ‘Internet of Things’, relating digital information to real world physical ítem through a network of sensor-instrumented products, users and locations.
+Enabled by the spread of sophisticated 4G Wireless networks, data storage-ondemand services via the ‘cloud’ from firms like Amazon, and, especially, by the latest internet protocol IPV6’s enlargement in addressability, which provides unique digital identifiers for a ‘truly humongous 340 billion billion billion billion’ ítem, such device to device communication by now probably exceed in data volume the person-to-person traffic of the Internet (Economist, 2012; np).
 As Benjamin Bratton (2013) observes, such addressability, combined with